 Jordan D. Troisi

-Assistant Professor of Psychology and Co-Director for the Center for Teaching
+Associate Professor of Psychology and Center for Teaching Co-Director

 B.A., Albion College; M.A., Ph.D., University at Buffalo, The State University of New York

 Jordan D. Troisi has taught at Sewanee since 2014.
 He earned his B.A. from Albion College in Michigan and his M.A. and Ph.D. from the University at Buffalo, The State University of New York.
 He received the Early Career Achievement Award from the American Psychological Association (APA) in 2014, and the Jane Halonen Teaching Excellence Award for Early Career Faculty from APA Division 2 (the Society for the Teaching of Psychology) in 2016.